C2DH/ranketwo/pages/write-a-lesson.md

 #### Open access reading/viewing suggestions
 You may need to provide the bibliographical/web references and any resources you think are necessary for the audience to follow your lesson (datasets, images, graphics...).
 Preferably, the bibliographical and web references should be in open access and have persistent identifiers (such as DOI and permalinks) in order to provide a lesson that will remain sustainable and accessible to all.
 If you provide datasets, these should be openly available data.
 Finally, make sure that any images you provide are under no restrictive rights.
 If, in spite of your efforts, it is necessary to obtain rights of use for any resource you wish to use, please get in touch with us beforehand to discuss your project.

-### Style of bibliographical references and notes
-Please provide the bibliographical references you use/recommend in a separate section at the end of the lesson.
-We use the Chicago Manual of Style 17th edition and, if you are not sure how to format your notes and bibliography, a [quick guide](https://www.chicagomanualofstyle.org/tools_citationguide.html) is available online.
-But in any case, what matters is to provide the references and we will be happy to format them for you if necessary.

 ## After you write your lesson